Artist Resources

 What if a buyer doesn't confirm delivery?

-If the buyer doesn't confirm delivery or raise a dispute within the inspection window, funds are automatically released to you.
-You're always protected.
+If the buyer does not confirm or raise a dispute within the inspection window, funds are automatically released to you.
+You are always protected.

 Can I sell from outside Australia?

 Signo is currently focused on Australian artists selling to Australian buyers.
-International expansion is planned for the future.
+International expansion is planned.

 Ready to start selling?

-Join Signo and keep 100% of every sale.
+Join Signo and keep the full price of every sale.
 No commission, ever.